dep-sys/nix-dabei/README.md

 ## Compared to `system.build.netbootRamdisk`

 My [first experiment][nixos-zfs-installer] used `system.build.netbootRamdisk` from nixpkgs.
 This worked well enough and I learned *a lot* about nix, but the resulting images ended up really large which made uploads to new systems tedious.
 As they are loaded into memory, bigger images also makes it impossible to run them on systems with little memory.
-One could surely further reduce the size of that experiment, but `not-os` allowed tme to iterate much quicker.

 ## Compared to [not-os][]

-My [second iteration][nix-dabei-not-os] was build upon `not-os`, which is a fantastic project that did the hard work of extracting a minimal set of nixos modules and further reducing its size by replacing systemd with runit,
+My [second iteration][nix-dabei-not-os] was build upon `not-os`, which is a fantastic project that did the hard work of extracting a minimal set of nixos modules and further reducing its size by replacing systemd with runit.

-This worked well and the resulting images ended up to be smaller than current iterations of `nix-dabei`.
-But then [systemd-in-stage1][] landed in nixos, simplifying the boot process and tempting me to see whether I could build something similar as `not-os` while staying closer to upstream NixOS.
+This worked well enough, but then [systemd-in-stage1][] landed in nixos, simplifying the boot process and tempting me to see whether I could build something similar as `not-os` while staying closer to upstream NixOS.

-In the end, `nix-dabei` does not support raspberrypi yet and produces bigger images, but uses systemd and a is packaged as a flake.

 ## Compared to [nix-infect][]

 `nix-infect` is another great project which allows users to install NixOS on remote systems.
 It's implemented as a shell script which bootstraps nix and installs nixos on an ext4 file system.
-While this works well for a lot of use-cases, `kexec`uting, like `nix-dabei` does, allows us to partition filesystems with the same kernel and tools as in the new NixOS system to be installed.
+While this works as long as you are happy with ext4, `kexec`uting, like `nix-dabei` does, allows us to partition filesystems with the same kernel and tools as in the new NixOS system to be installed.

-* allows access to custom file system setups and other kernel features during installation.
-* supports far less cloud providers than `nix-infect`.

-## The official ISO images
+## Compared to (official) ISO images

+Official ISO images are great for interactive installations, but don't enable SSH access by default.
+You can build custom ones for your setup but depending on your provider getting those to boot can be somewhat more involved than `kexec`.

 [flakes]: https://nixos.wiki/wiki/Flakes